NetworkMathematics/FrontPage/KnowTexRoadMap.md

 * Step 4: Compare!

    Now we can ask real research questions:
     * Which dependencies does Trouver reliably find?
+None is the answer, it only finds that a subsection is part of a chapter.
     * Which does it systematically miss?
     * Where does it hallucinate edges?
     * Are narrative dependencies harder than proof dependencies?